Immutep Announces Positive Final Data in 2nd Line Metastatic NSCLC Patients Refractory to Anti-PD-(L)1 Therapy at European Lung Cancer Congress 2023

-SYDNEY, AUSTRALIA, March 31, 2023 (GLOBE NEWSWIRE) -- Immutep Limited (ASX: IMM; NASDAQ: IMMP), a clinical-stage biotechnology company developing novel LAG-3 immunotherapies for cancer and autoimmune disease, today announces positive final data from Part B of the TACTI-002 Phase II trial in 2nd line metastatic non-small cell lung cancer (NSCLC) patients refractory to anti-PD-(L)1 therapy via a Mini Oral presentation at ESMO’s European Lung Cancer Congress (ELCC) 2023.
+SYDNEY, AUSTRALIA, March 31, 2023 (GLOBE NEWSWIRE) -- Immutep Limited (IMMIMMP, a clinical-stage biotechnology company developing novel LAG-3 immunotherapies for cancer and autoimmune disease, today announces positive final data from Part B of the TACTI-002 Phase II trial in 2nd line metastatic non-small cell lung cancer (NSCLC) patients refractory to anti-PD-(L)1 therapy via a Mini Oral presentation at ESMO's European Lung Cancer Congress (ELCC) 2023.

 The presentation by Margarita Majem, M.D., Ph.D., Department of Medical Oncology, Hospital de la Santa Creu i Sant Pau, titled "Final data from a phase II study (TACTI-002) of eftilagimod alpha (soluble LAG-3) & pembrolizumab 2nd line metastatic NSCLC patients resistant to PD-1/PD-L1 inhibitors" discusses how eftilagimod alpha, a soluble LAG-3 protein, targets a subset of MHC class II molecules found on antigen-presenting cells (e.g., dendritic cells, monocytes) to mediate their activation and subsequent CD8+ T cell activation/proliferation.
 This unique stimulation of antigen-presenting cells (APC) leads to a broad anti-tumour immune response, and the addition of efti to pembrolizumab may help refractory 2nd line NSCLC patients that have few therapeutic options by reverting their anti-PD-(L)1 resistance.